Bosris/rock-paper-sc/README.md

 Rock paper and Scissors game!

-Refresh the page to play again
+Open indexnew.html for button game index.html for console game, refresh to replay